 What?
-A New Zealand must do?!
+A New Zealand must-do?!
 Yes, you read that correctly!
-Despite “New Zealand must do” usually being used to describe an incredible hike or a bungy jump, volunteering on a farm in exchange for food and accommodation should be a must do for backpackers (and we are rolling with it).
-It’s all part of the working holiday experience in New Zealand, which is a stand out experience for many backpackers during their time here.
+Despite “New Zealand must-do” usually being used to describe an incredible hike or a bungy jump, volunteering on a farm in exchange for food and accommodation should be a must-do for backpackers (and we are rolling with it).
+It’s all part of the working holiday experience in New Zealand, which is a standout experience for many backpackers during their time here.
+So to get that more authentic New Zealand experience, add WWOOFing to your bucket list.
+If you need further convincing, just read the reasons below.
+That’s why we wrote it, after all.
+If you don’t know, here’s a brief intro to what WWOOFing New Zealand is.

 WWOOF stands for World Wide Opportunities on Organic Farms and it is huge in New Zealand.
 Working holidaymakers can stay with a WWOOFing host and get free food in exchange for about 2-3 hours of work per day, 5 days a week.
 You can read all you need to know about WWOOFing in New Zealand here.
 (Be aware that you must hold a valid work visa to WWOOF in New Zealand).